 Frank Moorhouse was born in the coastal town of Nowra, NSW.
-He worked as an editor of small-town newspapers and as an administrator and tutor for the Workers’ Educational Association, and in the 1970s became a full-time writer.
-He has written prize-winning fiction, non-fiction and essays.
-He is best known for the highly acclaimed Edith trilogy, Grand Days, Dark Palace and Cold Light, novels that follow the career of an Australian woman in the League of Nations in the 1920s and 1930s through to the International Atomic Energy Agency in the 1970s.
-Frank has been awarded a number of fellowships, including writer-in-residence at King’s College, Cambridge, a Fulbright Fellowship and a fellowship at the Woodrow Wilson Center in Washington.
+He worked as an editor of small-town newspapers and as an administrator and in 1970s became a full-time writer.
+He has won national prizes for his fiction, non-fiction, and essays.
+He is best known for the highly acclaimed Edith trilogy, Grand Days, Dark Palace, and Cold Light, novels which follow the career of an Australian woman in the League of Nations in the 1920s and 1930s through to the International Atomic Energy Agency in the 1970s as she struggled to become a diplomat.
+His most recent book published last year by Penguin Random House is The Drover’s Wife – a reading adventure. which brings together works inspired by Henry Lawson’s story and examines the attachment Australia has to the story and to Russell Drysdale’s painting of the same name.
+Frank has been awarded a number of fellowships including writer in residence at King’s College Cambridge, a Fulbright Fellowship, and a fellowship at the Woodrow Wilson Center in Washington.
 His work has been translated into several languages.
-He was made a member of the Order of Australia for services to literature in 1985, and was made a Doctor of the University by Griffith University in 1997 and a Doctor of Letters (honoris causa) by the University of Sydney in 2015.
+He was made a member of the Order of Australia for services to literature in 1985 and was made a Doctor of the University by Griffith University in 1997 and a Doctor of Letters (honoris causa) by the University of Sydney, 2015.